F5CodeGuru/asm342/_build/html/_sources/module3/lab2/lab2.rst.txt

 Lab 3.2: Filtering JSON data in Postman
 ----------------------------------------

-This lab builds off of the concepts in Lab 2.1-1 Filtering json data and demonstrates how to filter json data in Postman.
+This lab builds off of the concepts in Module 2 dealing with filtering Json data and demonstrates how to filter json data in Postman.

 Two ways exists to filter on data